-Our groups are for survivors of any kind of sexual violence.
-There will be no more than 8 participants in total, as well as 2 women support workers as facilitators.
+Our groups are for women, all members of the trans community and non-binary people who have experienced sexual violence at any time in their lives.
+There will be no more than 8 participants in total, as well as 2 support workers as facilitators.

 Do I have to talk about what happened to me?